enthh/FeralSnapshots/README.md

 # FeralSnapshots - Alpha

 FeralSnapshots tracks the talents, buffs and damage modifiers applied for Rake, Rip, Thrash and Lunar Inspiration Moonfire.
-Snapshot mamage modifiers are usable from WeakAuras, Plater and other addons.
+Snapshot damage modifiers are usable from WeakAuras, Plater and other addons.

 <div align="center">